Zad-Walid/MLOps-Course-Labs/README.md

 - You can change model parameters in `src/train.py`.
 - All experiment runs are tracked in MLflow and can be compared in the UI.
 - Artifacts and outputs are saved in the `output/` directory.
+- The API expects input data in the same format as the training features.